venveo/craft-documentsearch/README.md

 # Document Search plugin for Craft CMS 3.x
+**NOTE:** This plugin is very much still in development.
+Don't use it.

 Extract the contents of text documents and add to Craft's search index